ttcchhmm/uapoly-backend/docs/README.md

   - `accountLogin`: A string representing the player name.
   - `slotIndex`: An integer representing the slot index of the property.
   - `price`: An integer representing the price of the property.
+- `playerInDebt`: A player is in debt.
+The client should emit one of the following events to proceed : `manageProperties`, `declareBankruptcy`, `trade`.
+The data sent by the server will be a JSON object with the following properties:
+  - `gameId`: An integer representing the game ID.
+This is the same as the game ID in the REST API.
+  - `accountLogin`: A string representing the player name.
+  - `amount`: An integer representing the debt.

 ### Schemas
 The following schemas are used by the Socket.IO API: